SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ![SPA BPA Image 16](img/SPA-BPA-16.jpg)
 Press Next
 ![SPA BPA Image 17](img/SPA-BPA-17.jpg)
 Here you must select your destination for the action.
-If your destination is not in the dropdown, someone has not been configured properly in the Settings of the project.
+If your destination is not in the dropdown, something has not been configured properly in the Settings of the project.
 ![SPA BPA Image 18](img/SPA-BPA-18.jpg)
 This is the last step to deploy your business process, click Deploy.
 ![SPA BPA Image 19](img/SPA-BPA-19.jpg)